pswu11/c_s_5_0/wk2/notes.md

 # Queues
+FIFO data structure.
+Arrary based implementation.
 - Enqueue: add a new element to the end of the queue
-- Dequene: remove the oldest element from the beginning of the queue Arrary based implementation.
+- Dequene: remove the oldest element from the beginning of the queue Linked list based implementation.

 # Array